heptarch/heptarch.github.io/drafts/demon.md

 <i>May 26.</i> אשמדאי back in bedroom wearing particuarly outrageous
 peruke.
-Engages in long conversation about extradimensional scattering, "particles" of light, rotational moment term in potential, and light-matter interactions in colloid.
+Engages in long conversation about extradimensional scattering, "particles" of light, rotational moment term in gravitomagnetic potential, and light-matter interactions in colloid.
 Vivid mental imagery. <br>

 <i>May 30.</i> Corrects errors from last conversation. <br>